 For communities that utilize multiple HMIS installations, we offer a system that combines detailed client information in one web-based application.
-Our Warehouse consumes information from any number of HMIS data sources, merges and de-duplicates records, and provides an easy way to access a client's comprehensive service history, view statistics across a CoC, run HUD reports off the entire record set, and monitor data quality community-wide.
+The Open Path Warehouse consumes information from any number of HMIS data sources, merges and de-duplicates records, and provides an easy way to access a client's comprehensive service history, view statistics across a CoC, run HUD reports off the entire record set, and monitor data quality community-wide.

 The system is designed to:

-Originally developed with the City of Boston to support their Coordinated Access efforts and aggregated reporting requirements, the warehouse, like our coordinated access system, is open source licensed and can be used for free by any community.
+Originally developed with the City of Boston to support their Coordinated Access efforts and aggregated reporting requirements, the Open Path Warehouse, like our coordinated access system, is open source licensed and can be used for free by any community.
 Green River can also host an installation, offer end user support, and provide custom feature development.

 Record merging and de-duplication is sophisticated, and is handled in three ways: